Header Ads

 Verified Market Movements and Macro Data

-In the past week, Bitcoin slipped beneath $90,000, briefly testing lower supports near $87,000–$88,000, while Ethereum struggled to hold above $3,000.
-These moves coincided with a broader sell-off in risk assets that saw crypto market capitalization contract by several percentage points.
+In the past week, Bitcoin slipped beneath $90,000, briefly testing support near $87,000–$88,000.
+Ethereum struggled to hold above $3,000.

 Timeline of Relevant Events

 The current price moves did not occur in isolation.
-Starting in late 2025, Bitcoin and Ether faced incremental downward pressure as:

 Official Statements from Financial Authorities